Must-See Mileposts on the Blue Ridge Parkway

 Campers love Julian Price Memorial Park, where amenities include picnic areas, an amphitheater, campfire programs, and canoeing and fishing in Price Lake.

-In Sugar Grove, Dutch Creek Trails is an equestrian paradise.
+In Vilas, Dutch Creek Trails is an equestrian paradise.
 Visitors can take a one-hour trail ride through wooded trails while enjoying the Southern hospitality of Keith Ward and his family, who own the family-friendly operation.

 Built into the side of a mountain at an elevation of 4,100 feet, the Linn Cove Viaduct is a 1,234 foot long S-curve that is an engineering wonder.

-The nearly 2,500-acre Grandfather Mountain is a nature preserve that boasts the famed Mile High Swinging Bridge, interesting wildlife, picnic spots, hiking trails and a kid-friendly Nature Museum.
+Grandfather Mountain is a nature preserve that boasts the famed Mile High Swinging Bridge, interesting wildlife, picnic spots, hiking trails and a kid-friendly nature museum.

 Linville Falls offers gorgeous waterfalls, hiking trails, and spectacular views of the falls and Linville Gorge.

 Dig into homemade ice cream or fudge or take a hayride at the The Orchard at Altapass.
-Built in 1908, the historic apple orchard is an Appalachian cultural center that celebrates the people, music, art and beauty of the Blue Ridge Mountains.
+The historic apple orchard is an Appalachian cultural center that celebrates the people, music, art and beauty of the Blue Ridge Mountains.

 A stone’s throw from the Parkway is the community of Little Switzerland, where the Switzerland Inn offers an enchanting chalet restaurant; day excursions for horseback riding, gem mining and trout fishing; and hiking, golfing and shopping nearby.